 You should also be aware that because we're busier than usual, it may take up to 10 working days for your payment holiday to take effect.

 If your next mortgage payment is due in the next 10 working days, your payment holiday may not start until the following month.
 We will confirm to you via text the start date of your payment holiday.

 You can see when your next mortgage payment is due by signing in to Online Banking and viewing the statement of the bank account from which your Direct Debit is paid.

 If you are requesting a payment holiday for more than one mortgage you hold with us, you will need to complete one application form for each mortgage account.

 If you have more than one mortgage account with us, you will need to complete an application for each one.

 Please select1 month2 months3 months

-- You and anyone else named on the mortgage are aware that your monthly payments will go up after your payment holiday has ended.
+- You and anyone else named on this mortgage understand your monthly payments will increase as a result of this payment holiday.

 - You and anyone else named on the mortgage are aware that you will need to review any insurance policies which are calculated on the balance of your mortgage.